gyrostable/dynamic-rateprovider/README.md

 We perform some basic analysis to derive the formulas used in `BaseUpdatableRateProvider._updateToEdge()` and to illustrate the arbitrage safety.

-In the following, let $r$ be the current rate returned by the chainlink feed, call the pool assets x and y (corresponding to indices 0 and 1 in the API functions), let $\delta_x$ and $\delta_y$ be the current (pre-update) scaling rates of the pool, and let $\alpha$ and $\beta$ be the corresponding ECLP parameters.
+In the following, let $r$ be the current rate returned by the feed, call the pool assets x and y (corresponding to asset indices 0 and 1), let $\delta_x$ and $\delta_y$ be the current (pre-update) scaling rates of the pool, and let $\alpha$ and $\beta$ be the corresponding ECLP parameters.
 Note that either $\delta_x$ or $\delta_y$ correspond to the current value of the `UpdatableRateProvider` (depending on whether it's associated with asset x or asset y) and the other rate may be given by another rateprovider or may just be 1.

-Note also that $\alpha$ and $\beta$ correspond do the "inner" (post rate-scaling) ECLP curve.
+Note also that $\alpha$ and $\beta$ are the lower/upper bound of the price range of the "inner" (post rate-scaling) ECLP curve.
 The "outer" values (which are the actual minimal/maximal prices quoted by the pool) corresponding to these are

 $$
 \begin{align}